8788SK/To-Do-List/README.md

 Project Overview

 Welcome to the To Do List project!
 This application is a simple yet powerful tool designed to help you manage your daily tasks efficiently.
-With an intuitive interface and robust functionality, this To Do List application will assist you in keeping track of your tasks, ensuring nothing important is forgotten.
+With an intuitive interface and robust functionality, this To Do List application will assist you in keeping track of your tasks, ensuring nothing important is forgotten.<br>

 Features